 I always bring a small outlet strip when I travel, and it’s always super useful!
 Sometimes I use it to share power with other travelers at the airport or at a conference.
 Sometimes I use it in my hotel room.

 - Foreign power adapters (if needed)

-Always bring business cards, whether you’re traveling for business or pleasure.
+Actually, I always bring business cards whether traveling for business or pleasure.
 You never know who you’ll meet!